 The Social Science Research Council is pleased to announce the Korean Studies Workshop for Junior Faculty.
 Up to six recent PhDs conducting research on Korea will be selected on the basis of the potential contribution of their proposed book.

-Fellows will attend a three-day workshop and collaborate with two senior faculty and a developmental editor on the conceptualization and planning of a dissertation-based scholarly monograph.
+Participants will attend a three-day workshop and collaborate with two senior faculty and a press editor on the conceptualization and planning of their first scholarly monograph.
 Travel stipends will be made available, and the SSRC will fully cover participants' lodging and meals for the duration of the workshop.
 Limited funds are available for participants traveling from outside the United States.
 Funding for the workshop is provided by the Academy for Korean Studies.

-Applicants must have Ph.D. in hand by December 31, 2015, with a critical mass of their first book manuscript complete (such as the introduction and two substantive chapters).
+Applicants must have their PhD in hand by December 31, 2017, with a critical mass of their first book manuscript complete (such as the introduction and two substantive chapters).
 Applicants in tenure-stream positions are particularly encouraged to apply.